Mohammad S. Wiswall

 About

-As a 4th year Social Psychology Ph.D.
-Candidate at Duke University (PI Dr. Sarah Gaither), my research investigates how racial ambiguity intersects with social categorization, stereotyping, identity, and interracial interactions.
+I’m a 4th-year Social Psychology Ph.D.
+Candidate at Duke University (PI: Dr. Sarah Gaither), where my research explores how racial ambiguity influences social psychological outcomes.
+I focus on fast-growing but understudied populations — including Multiracial, Latine, and Asian subgroups.

-Outside of research, I enjoy spending time with my cat Sage, taking care of my plant collection, JiuJitsu, cooking, learning about history or reading fiction.
+Outside of research, I enjoy spending time with my cat Sage, exploring through cooking, growing my plant collection, practicing brazilian jiu-jitsu, reading fiction, and delving into history.